Associate Degree Nursing

 Students are required to attend an information session before applying (see Upcoming Events below).

 - Apply to the College

-New students who are not currently enrolled at Durham Tech should apply to the College using the Health Tech Students then Steps to Apply.
+New students who are not currently enrolled at Durham Tech should apply to the College choosing the Health and Wellness Enrollment Steps.

 - Apply to the Nursing Program

-Students who are currently enrolled and have completed all of the nursing program admission requirements, should apply to the Associate Degree Nursing (ADN) program using the ADN Program Admissions Application.
+Students who are currently enrolled and have completed all of the nursing program admission requirements, should apply to the ADN Nursing program during the application period using the online Health and Wellness Admissions Application.